 Clearly we give in this finiteness argument (Step (5)) a very loose bound that is far from the actual bound we can expect.
 We can do better than this, but this does not improve the finiteness property we are proving.
 If we are interested in a polynomial bound, one would hope to obtain a similar tight bound as for partial derivatives introduced by Antimirov [2].
-After all the idea with distinctBy is to maintain a "set" of alternatives (like the sets in partial derivatives).
-Unfortunately to obtain the exact same bound would mean we need to introduce simplifications such as which exist for partial derivatives.
+After all the idea with distinctWith is to maintain a "set" of alternatives (like the sets in partial derivatives).
+Unfortunately to obtain the exact same bound would mean we need to introduce simplifications, such as $(r_1 + r_2) \cdot r_3 \longrightarrow (r_1 \cdot r_3) + (r_2 \cdot r_3)$ , which exist for partial derivatives.
 However, if we introduce them in our setting we would lose the POSIX property of our calculated values.
-We leave better bounds for future work.
+For example given the regular expressions $(a + ab) \cdot (b + 1)$ and the string [a, b], then our algorithm generates the following correct POSIX value